NgMQuang/Lightweight-YOLO-based-real-time-violence-detection-on-CPU/README.md

 └── demo.mp4
 ```

- Also remember to add a demo.mp4.
+Also place a demo.mp4 file in the folder for testing.

 ```terminal
 cd ViolenceDetector